Hakerh400/functional/readme.md

 *List* evaluates in the following way:

 1. If the *List* is empty, return the function associated with the 0-th global identifier
-2. Otherwise, evaluate all *List*'s *CallChains*
+2. Otherwise evaluate all *List*'s *CallChains*

 *CallChain* evaluates in the following way:

 1. If the *CallChain* has no *Lists*, return the value of the *CallChain*'s identifier
-2. Otherwise, do the following
+2. Otherwise do the following
     - 2.1.
 Evaluate all *CallChain*'s *Lists*
     - 2.2.
 Call the function associated with the first *List* as arguments
     - 2.3.
 Remove the first *List*
     - 2.4.
 Replace the identifier with the result of the call
     - 2.5.
 If there are no more *List*, return the value of the identifier
     - 2.6.
-Otherwise, go to 2.2.
+Otherwise go to 2.2.

 There are some exceptions to these rules.